SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/index.md

 ## Differences between onsite and online installations

 SuperOffice Marketing is available as an online application (cloud-based) and as an onsite application (installed on the customer's premises).
-There are a number of minor differences between the two.
+There are minor differences between the two.
 Specific functional differences are indicated by the icons in the procedures themselves or in topic titles.

 ## What would you like to do now?